sechabaleotlela4-boop/ChefMenuManager/README.md

 A React Native mobile app for chefs to manage their restaurant menu.

 ## Features
-- ✅ Add new dishes (Name, Description, Course, Price, Image URL)
+- Add new dishes (Name, Description, Course, Price, Image URL)
-- ✅ View all dishes in a beautiful card layout
+- View all dishes in a beautiful card layout
-- ✅ Search dishes by name
+- Search dishes by name
-- ✅ Filter dishes by course (Starter, Main Course, Dessert)
+- Filter dishes by course (Starter, Main Course, Dessert)
-- ✅ Mark dishes as Available/Unavailable
+- Mark dishes as Available/Unavailable
-- ✅ View only Available dishes in the Available tab
+- View only Available dishes in the Available tab
-- ✅ Menu statistics (total dishes, average price, course breakdown)
+- Menu statistics (total dishes, average price, course breakdown)
-- ✅ Persistent storage (data saves forever on your device)
-- ✅ Custom images (auto-generated or your own URL)

 ## Technologies Used
 - React Native